Table of Contents

 What Does "Fair Compensation" Actually Mean?
 The Three Types of Damages

-To get the resources you need for a full recovery, you have to look at the entire picture of your losses—both the obvious and the hidden.
-This is what lawyers call "damages."
-Think of it as a comprehensive accounting of everything the accident cost you.
-In Colorado, compensation is broken down into three distinct categories, each designed to address a different aspect of the harm you've suffered.
+To get the resources needed for a full recovery, it's essential to look at the entire picture of losses—both the obvious and the hidden ones.
+This is what lawyers call damages: a comprehensive accounting of everything the accident cost you.
+In Colorado, compensation is broken down into three distinct categories, each designed to address a different aspect of the harm suffered.
+Understanding these categories matters because Colorado law imposes important limits.
+For instance, non-economic damages—compensation for pain, suffering, and emotional distress—are capped at $1,500,000 as of 2025.
+Additionally, Colorado's modified comparative negligence rule under C.R.S. § 13-21-111 means that if an injured party is found more than 50% at fault, they cannot recover damages.
+It's also critical to note the three-year statute of limitations under C.R.S. § 13-80-101, which sets the deadline for filing a personal injury claim in Colorado courts.

 Economic Damages: The Black-and-White Costs